Newcomen Beam Engine

 The Heritage Lottery Fund awarded the engine a grant for a full restoration in 2014.
 The two-year project, run by Barnsley Council, saw the world-famous beam engine, shaft, and engine house restored to full working order and conserved within the wider site of the Elsecar Village Conservation Area.

-The Newcomen engine now runs on hydraulics and is demonstrated for members of the general public every fortnight on Sunday's during the summer months.
-Check out the what's on diary for the current dates of upcoming demonstrations.
-Please note tours of the engine house are restricted to 15 people so make sure you book in advance to ensure your place by ringing 01226 740203 or emailing email@example.com.
+The Newcomen engine now runs on hydraulics and is demonstrated for members of the general public.
+Please note due to Covid-19 the demonstration is only on the outside of the building with a site tour included and tours are limited to six people.
+Make sure you book in advance to ensure your place by ringing 01226 740203 or emailing email@example.com.
+Check out the what's on diary for the current dates of upcoming demonstrations and tours.